gwijthoff/CDH507/content/schedule/_index.md

 ### Wk.
 04 | Feb 18 | DH Today: Meaning & Signal

 *What is the state of the digital humanities today?
 How are institutions thinking about the intersection of data science with well-established DH methods?
-How do researchers from various disciplinary backgrounds construe "meaning" differently?*
+How do researchers from various disciplinary backgrounds construe "meaning" differently?
+Then, new tools for old ideas: hypertext, personal knowledge management, research notes, and Obsidian.*

 - Lauren Klein et al., “[Provocations from the Humanities for Generative AI Research](https://doi.org/10.48550/arXiv.2502.19190),” preprint, arXiv, February 26, 2025.
 - Lauren Tilton et al., “[What Gets Counted: Computational Humanities under Revision](https://dhdebates.gc.cuny.edu/read/ba808f7f-6a3b-4865-8e2a-b0086b29bfa4/section/ff01ed09-fc3f-4403-a1e2-034052cd4d0a),” in _Computational Humanities_, Debates in the Digital Humanities (University Of Minnesota Press, 2024).